webpapaya/fhs-slides/master_5_testing.md

 - drives up the cost/development time of a feature
   - mostly the feature isn't complex
   - the way the app is built drives the cost of a feature
-- big refactorings are hard to sell
+- big refactoring is hard to sell

 ----
-# What can we do?
+### Avoid accidental complication

 - Baby steps and TDD
 - Refactor a little after every feature/green test
   - clean the kitchen
-  - prevents big refactorings
+  - prevents big bang refactoring
     - which are hard to sell to business
 - Without refactoring features will take longer